microsoft/php-sdk-binary-tools/README.md

 # Notes

 This reworked SDK is compatible with PHP 7.0 and above.
-The compatibility with php-sdk-binary-tools-20110915.zip available from windows.php.net is kept.
+The compatibility with php-sdk-binary-tools-20110915.zip available from windows.php.net is kept, though some irrelevant tools was removed.
 Though, newer tools and workflows are now possible, and the work is in progress.
 The toolset consists on a mix of the hand written scripts, selected MSYS2 parts and standalone programs.

 ## SDK tools